apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

    * Gate to the back half of the Homestead, in Splinterlands
    * Largeish Eridian doors in Pyre of Stars
    * Entrance to Timothy's hideout in The Spendopticon
+   * Crypt-opening door in Cold Case: Buried Questions, in Cursehaven
    * A couple doors from DLC6
  * Other Additions:
    * Slot Machines